francescoimola/nevernotready/src/faqs.md

 ## Common questions

-Find answers to commonly asked questions about how I work, including ballpark fees, project communication and concessions.
+Find answers to frequently asked questions about how I work, including how projects are quoted, concessions, and how we can communicate throughout.

 </section>